Windham County, Connecticut: Air

-Windham Airport is the primary airport for the county, located 3 miles from Willimantic.
+Windham Airport is the primary airport for the county, located three miles from Willimantic.
 Other smaller airports include Woodstock Airport and Danielson Airport.

 Biking

 There are many bike paths in the county.
 The major two trails are the Air Line State Park Trail and the Hop River State Park Trail, both these trails enter the county through Windham.
 The Hop River Trail ends at the Air Line Trail shortly after entering the county, while the Air Line Trail continues all the way into Putnam.
 Another section of the Air Line Trail is in Thompson, which continues to the border with Massachusetts which it counties as the Southern New England Trunkline Trail.
 Another shorter trail is the Moosup Valley State Park Trail that starts in Plainfield and continues down into the state border with Rhode Island which it continues as Washington Secondary Rail Trail.
-Smaller trails include the Quinebaug River Trail and the Putman River Trail.
+Smaller trails include the Quinebaug River Trail and the Putnam River Trail.